cooperaj/abstruse-golang-builder/README.md

 This repo contains a Dockerfile and init.sh script that can be used to build golang projects using the [Abstruse](https://github.com/bleenco/abstruse) continuous integration service.

-The usage of GVM allows you to select a golang version for your project to be built again.
+The usage of GVM allows you to select a golang version for your project to be built against.

 ### Features
   * The image produced is able to build Go 1.11 code using Go modules.
 Specify an `env` value of `GO111MODULE=on` to do this.